DataDog/hiring-engineers/answers.md

 * Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.
 * When this monitor sends you an email notification, take a screenshot of the email that it sends you.

+   The notification I received via email can be found in the screenshots below.

    ![Email configuration based on conditions](/img/email_config.png)
    ![Email notification](/img/email_not_monitor.png)